-It is possible to travel to Greenway by boat, by vintage bus (Greenway Ferry), and by steam train (Dartmouth Steam Train to Greenway Halt (involves a 30 - 40 minute walk to the house).
-Tickets for boat (from Good Friday until end of October), bus and steam train are available to purchase from the English Riviera Visitor Information Office in Torquay.
+It is possible to travel to Greenway by boat (Greenway Ferry) and by steam train (Dartmouth Steam Train to Greenway Halt (involves a 30 - 40 minute walk to the house).
+Tickets for the steam train are available to purchase from the English Riviera Visitor Information Office in Torquay.

 Dogs: Welcome in the gardens and grounds but are not allowed into the house.

 Step back in time to the 1950’s when steam trains were the way to travel…..